wp-plugins/genesis-enews-extended/readme.txt

 1. Using the mailing list contact form code provided by your vendor, add the form action URL, the form field ID for the e-mail field and any hidden fields (not all services use them) into the widget options.
 1. Verify it works!

+Note: If you are using the first and last name fields, you will need to edit your styles.css.
+The fields use the ID subbox1 and subbox2 as some themes provide e-mail icons in the form field (which wouldn't make sense in every box).

 == Frequently Asked Questions ==

 = What services work with this plugin? =

-I've only tested this with MailChimp, but should work with most mailing list services.
+MailChimp, Aweber and Constant Contact are confirmed to work, but it should work with almost all services.
 If you have tested this with other services, please [contact me](http://brandonkraft.com/contact/)

+= I need help!
+Where I can get it? =

+"Official" tutorials will be maintained on the [plugin's website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/).

+Questions can be asked at the [WordPress.org Support Forum](http://wordpress.org/support/plugin/genesis-enews-extended) for this plugin.

 == Changelog ==